livingstyleguide/livingstyleguide/README.md

-Website for The Living Style Guide Gem
+Website for The LivingStyleGuide Gem
 ======================================

-The source of the [website](http://livingstyleguide.org/) of [The Living Style Guide Gem](https://github.com/hagenburger/livingstyleguide).
+The source of the [website](http://livingstyleguide.org/) of [The LivingStyleGuide Gem](https://github.com/hagenburger/livingstyleguide).

 Setup